okeefm/s3g/doc/gcode_protocol.markdown

   Registers

-       X: (optional) If present, new X axis position, in mm
+       X: (code, optional) If present, new X axis position, in mm
-       Y: (optional) If present, new Y axis position, in mm
+       Y: (code, optional) If present, new Y axis position, in mm
-       Z: (optional) If present, new Z axis position, in mm
+       Z: (code, optional) If present, new Z axis position, in mm
-       A: (optional) If present, new A axis position, in mm
+       A: (code, optional) If present, new A axis position, in mm
-       B: (optional) If present, new B axis position, in mm
+       B: (code, optional) If present, new B axis position, in mm
-       F: (optional) Feedrate, in mm/min
+       F: (code, optional) Feedrate, in mm/min

   S3g Output